 While studying abroad in the City of Light, two Macalester students learn as much from their jobs as from their books.

 There is perhaps no more classic study abroad experience than a semester spent in Paris.
-Such was the destination last spring of two Macalester students, and nearly a year later, their enthusiasm for the opportunity is still infectious.
+Such was the destination last spring of Kerry Alexander, and nearly a year later, her enthusiasm for the opportunity is still infectious.

-Kerry Alexander ’12 (Tampa, Fla.) and Hanna Zimnitskaya ’12 (Minsk, Belarus) recently spoke of their experiences—which involved both classes and internships—to a group of fellow students gathered at the French House.
+Alexander ’12 (Tampa, Fla.) recently spoke of their experiences—which involved both classes and internships—to a group of fellow students gathered at the French House.

 Alexander, an English major and French minor, took part in the Internship in Francophone Europe (IFE) program.
 She spent five weeks studying French economics, politics, and culture and the rest of the semester interning for Poetry Market (Marché de La Poésie), an annual three-day poetry festival.
 Preparing a French resumé and interviewing for a job in French were challenging, says Alexander, as was the realization that she and her boss, Vincent, were the only staffers organizing the complicated series of events.

 “It was terrifying and exciting,” she says, “and I was scared of Vincent at first, but once my French got better it felt easier talking with him and I even began joking around.”
 Having studied French since kindergarten, her vocabulary, grammar and writing skills were good, says Alexander, but her conversational skills were lacking.
 However, once she got to France, she says, “Those were easy to improve and adjust.”